peppoasap/echo-client/README.md

     console.log(msg.data);
 });

-//generate(object, n)
+//generate(callback, n)
-//This method send n messages with object as content to Echo Server
+//This method send n messages with the callback that generate an object as content to Echo Server
-//You will receive the same messages. echo.generate({hello: "Hello World!"}, 2);
+//You will receive the same messages.
+// IMPORTANT: The Callback must return an Object! echo.generate(() => {return {hello: "Hello World!"}}, 2);

-//generateEverySecond(object, second, n)
+//generateEverySecond(callback, second, n)
-//This method send n messages with object as content to Echo Server
+//This method send n messages with the callback that generate an object as content to Echo Server
-//and repeat this every setted second/s. echo.generateEverySecond({test: "I am looping every 1 second"}, 1, 5);
+//and repeat this every setted second/s. echo.generateEverySecond(() => {return {test: "I am looping every 1 second"}}, 1, 5);

 //Stop the generateEverySecond method if loop is running. echo.stop();